Be Open to the Ideas of Others

 Be Willing

 Changing the way you prefer to do something is always hard.
 At first, anything new may feel unnatural or artificial, and you may be anxious to see the results.
-Therefore, the first steps in learning to appreciate the ideas of others is believing that others can contribute something worthwhile, listening intentionally to them, and perhaps even changing your way of thinking.
+Therefore, the first steps in learning to appreciate the ideas of others are believing that others can contribute something worthwhile, listening intentionally to them, and perhaps even changing your way of thinking.
 Knowing that the rewards will benefit you should help keep you motivated.

 Be Patient